 Indigenous languages carry unique philosophies, histories, ceremonies, and irreplaceable environmental knowledge of biodiversity accumulated over millennia.
 Native languages constitute both the core and the foundations of tribal identities and cultures by mapping ancestors' universes and ties to traditional homelands.

-Community Radio Program:
+Community Media Program:

 Cultural Survival is partnering with Guatemalan nongovernmental organizations to strengthen this network of 80 community radio stations across the country, many of which broadcast in one or more of the country’s twenty-three indigenous languages.
 The stations provide news, educational programming, health information, and traditional music, all reinforcing pride in Mayan heritage.